GiovanniFerrara/my-cv/content/jobs/sportradar2/index.md

 type: job
 ---

-- Improved app performances by eliminating tech depth and replaced old code in order to use modern language features and libraries: React hooks, graphql with Apollo, react query and typescript.
+- Improved app performances by eliminating tech dept and replaced old code in order to use modern language features and libraries: React hooks, graphql with Apollo, react query and typescript.